qutip/qutip/doc/guide/dynamics/dynamics-monte.rst

 Open Systems
 ------------

-``mcsolve`` can be used to study system with have measured and dissipative interaction with the bath.
-This is done by using a liouvillian including the dissipative interaction instead of an Hamiltonian.
+``mcsolve`` can be used to study systems which have measurement and dissipative interactions with their environment.
+This is done by passing a Liouvillian including the dissipative interaction to the solver instead of a Hamiltonian.

 .. plot::
     :context: close-figs